MVincent15/Date-Night/README.md

 ## User Story

-As a couple
+As a part of a couple
-I want to figure out food and a movie for a date night So that I have new options provided for me each date night
+I want to figure out dinner and a movie for a date night So that I have new options provided for me each date night

 ## Acceptance Criteria